Why Most Reg-D 506(c) Campaigns Fail—And What the Top 1% Do Differently | Growth Turbine Blog

 4. Oversimplified Investment Risks

-“Securities” and “safe” should rarely appear in the same sentence unless you're prepared to provide detailed disclosures.
+Many campaigns downplay risk — sometimes unintentionally: "A safe way to invest outside the stock market."
+"Securities" and "safe" should rarely appear in the same sentence unless you're prepared to provide detailed disclosures.

 Best Practice: Use balanced language.
-Every 506(c) offering should include risk disclosures—ideally linked or displayed on every landing page.
+Every 506(c) offering should include risk disclosures — ideally linked or displayed on every landing page.

 5.3 What Happens When Legal Dominates Marketing